Vespa simillima: Biology

 Due to the large size of the swarm and aggressiveness of the yellow hornet, predation against them is rare.
-However, along with other insects in Japan and Korea, they are prey to the Asian giant hornet and nests have been known to be deserted after Asian giant hornet attacks, even though they attack in groups of only 10 to 30.
+Along with other insects in Japan and Korea, they are prey to the Asian giant hornet and nests have been known to be deserted after Asian giant hornet attacks, even though they attack in groups of only 10 to 30.

 Nests of the yellow hornet are sometimes attacked by the parasitic species known as the black hornet (Vespa dybowskii).
 In the early stage of nesting, the black hornet queen attacks the queens of other hornets, including the yellow hornet and European hornet.
-If the assault succeeds, it will usurp the nest to produce its own offspring, assisted by the workers of the former owner.
+If the assault succeeds, it will usurp the nest to produce its offspring, assisted by the workers of the former owner.

 The yellow hornet has the largest swarms of all of the hornet species, containing 1,000 to 2,000 workers.
-Although the yellow hornet is much smaller than the Asian giant hornet, it can be more dangerous to humans because they will attack people in greater numbers.
+Although the yellow hornet is much smaller than the Asian giant hornet, it can be more dangerous to humans because it will attack people in greater numbers.